 Trying to destroy open source?

-To summarize, it seems believe Microsoft has a strategy that goes beyond making money with this plugin.
-As we saw, it seems to be still on beta.
+To summarize, it seems Microsoft has a strategy that goes beyond making money with this plugin.
+As we saw, it is still on beta.
 Why such a hurry?
 Is this just desperation for money?
 Or are they trying to create turmoil in the open source community?
 In fact, the situation can push many companies who had content hosted on GitHub (or even elsewhere) to close the source of their code, as a means to avoid new issues with open repositories.

 With such step, Microsoft seems to be trying to create distrust on open source collaboration and eliminate its—and Silicon Valley’s—biggest rival in the coming future.
 Not only a simple commercial rival, but a political one.
 Because knowledge is intrinsically related with power.
 When free knowledge begins to spread throughout society, the ones who today detain power have their positions menaced.
 The attack on open source is an attack on freedom, to possess the monopoly of creation.